-An opportunity exists to enhance the Green Link, transforming the northern part of the pedestrian link into a new neighbourhood park.
-The park will offer important local open space for residents of a new high density area as well as provide complementary uses to MJ Bennett Reserve and Austral Avenue Reserve to the south.
+An opportunity exists to enhance the Green Link, transforming the northern part of the pedestrian link between Alexandra Avenue and Grand Avenue into a new neighbourhood park.

+The new Alexandra Avenue Park will offer important local open space for residents within a new high density area as well as provide complementary uses to MJ Bennett Reserve and Austral Avenue Reserve to the south.